Scripture

 Ephesians 1

-Cited in A Body of Practical Divinity, A Child of Light Walking in Darkness, A Cloud of Faithful Witnesses + 9 more
+Cited in A Body of Practical Divinity, A Brief Declaration and Vindication of the Doctrine of the Trinity, A Brief Discourse of Justification + 7 more

 After the Lord had spoken to them, he was received up into heaven, and sat on the right hand of God.
 (Ephesians 1:20) He raised him from the dead, and set him at his own right hand, far above all principality, and power, and every name that is named.
 Question.